siegeon/magic.lambda.io/README.md

 * __[io.folder.list]__ - Lists all folders within another source folder.
 * __[io.file.load]__ - Loads a file from disc on your server.
 * __[io.file.save]__ - Saves a file on disc on your server.
+* __[io.file.save.binary]__ - Saves a file on disc on your server but contrary to the above assumes content to save is binary.
 * __[io.file.exists]__ - Returns true if file exists, otherwise false.
 * __[io.file.delete]__ - Deletes a file on your server.
 * __[io.file.copy]__ - Copies a file on your server.